timmcmichael/skimpy-oop/chapter-5-decisions/scripts/youtube_desc - Ch 5.md

 # 5A - Boolean Logic

 You've heard of faulty logic.
 You've heard of circular logic.
 You've even heard of logic puzzles.
 But have you heard of Boolean logic?
-Stop being wishy-washy and dealing with gray areas--start dealing with simple true or false!
+Stop being wishy-washy and dealing with gray areas--start dealing with simple true or false conditions!

-Learn a little about boolean variables; learn about relational or comparison operators like equal to, or greater than; and learn about logical operators like AND, OR, and NOT.
+Learn a little about boolean variables; learn about relational or comparison operators like "equal to" or "greater than"; and learn about logical operators like AND, OR, and NOT.
 Well, not very much about those last ones, but you'll at least learn what symbols they use.
 Also, learn a fun new name for an exclamation point!
 Just try not to offend people with it.

 Pop quiz: Boolean logic is the best kind of logic.
 True or False?

+0:00 Intro
+0:38 What is Boolean Logic?
+2:31 Relational Operators
+4:40 Logical Operators
+6:25 String Equality
+7:18 Outro
 ----

-This video is part my course materials for CIS150AB at EMCC, and it's intended to accompany a free eBook: https://timmcmichael.github.io/skimpy-oop/index.html
+This video is part of my course materials for CIS150AB at EMCC, and it's intended to accompany a free eBook: https://timmcmichael.github.io/skimpy-oop/index.html

 Playlist: https://www.youtube.com/playlist?list=PL_Lc2HVYD16Y-vLXkIgggjYrSdF5DEFnU
 GitHub Page: https://timmcmichael.github.io/

-#java #coding #boolean #boolean-logic #if-else #decisions #conditionals #comparison-operators #logical-operators
+#java #coding #boolean #booleanlogic #ifelse #decisions #conditionals #branching #emcc #cis150ab #cis162ad #cis156 #cis256

 ---------------------

+# RESUME HERE!

 # 5B - If-Else Statements